oofdere/oofdere.space/timeline.md

 squarethumb: time.png
 ---

+> ⚠ This page is extremely out of date.
+An update is in progress but in the meantime I've delisted it from navigation.

 Just for clarity, if I complete one or two of these that is a successful month, the goal isn't to complete *everything*.

 [**2021**](#2021) -  [August](#august) [September](#september) [October](#october) [November](#november) [December](#december)